bk138/gromit-mpx/doc/architecture/decisions/0002-implement-graphics-object-store.md

 ## Context

-`gromit` currently follows a "draw-and-forget" strategy, i.e. each drawing operation, once completed, is drawn on a `cairo_surface_t` (`GromitData.backbuffer`).
+`gromit-mpx` currently follows a "draw-and-forget" strategy, i.e. each drawing operation, once completed, is drawn on a `cairo_surface_t` (`GromitData.backbuffer`).